-JNFM Mutual Funds Limited - Global US Dollar Fixed Income Fund ("the Fund") is constituted as an open-ended mutual fund under the umbrella of a single mutual fund company, JNFM Mutual Funds Limited ("JNFM Mutual Funds" or "the company").
-The company was incorporated under the Jamaican Companies Act on February 13, 2015 and is registered with the Financial Services Commission.
+JNFM Mutual Funds Limited - Global US Dollar Fixed Income Fund ("the Fund") is constituted as an open-ended mutual fund operated by a mutual fund company, JNFM Mutual Funds Limited ("JNFM Mutual Funds" or "the company").
+The company was incorporated under the Jamaican Companies Act on February 13, 2015 and is registered with and regulated by the Financial Services Commission.
 The Fund was registered on November 22, 2017 and is domiciled in Jamaica.
 Its registered office is at 2 Belmont Road, Kingston 5.
 The Fund commenced operations on March 6, 2018.

-The company comprises the following segregated funds:
+The company operates the following segregated funds: